Are you ready to separate finances fairly

 ⚖️ What is a Consent Order?

-A Consent Order is a legally binding document, approved by the court, that confirms how your assets, debts, pensions and income will be divided after divorce.
+A Consent Order is a legally binding document, approved by a judge, that confirms how your assets, pension, debts and income will be divided after your divorce.

-It usually includes a clean break - meaning neither of you can make new financial claims against the other in the future.
+It usually includes a clean break - which means neither of you can make new financial claims against the other in the future.

 🔒 Do we really need one?